NadavShaar/react-grid-table/README.md

 This prop defines the columns configuration.

-Each column supports the following properties:
+Each column support the following properties:

 | name | type | description | default value |
 |---|---|---|---|